Online Originals: Realtors and apartment complexes impacted by COVID-19

 GREENVILLE N.C.
 (WNCT) – Realtors and apartment complex lessors are implementing safety measures for COVID-19 built around social distancing.

 “In our business, it’s built on socialization.
-Luckily, we can communicate by emails and by telephone.
-It’s still important to have eye to eye contact,” said Connally Branch, Clark Branch Realtors owner.
+Luckily, we can communicate through emails and by telephone.
+It’s still important to have an eye to eye contact,” said Connally Branch, Clark Branch Realtors owner.

 Realtors say they’re prepared for when clients visit homes.